faizanahemad/data-science-utils/data_science_utils/ideas/ideas.md

     - This will add more robustness and prevent too much variance for categories with less examples.
 3. Idea is to not treat each category as completely distinct entities but rather have vector representations of categories where categories which are similar are nearer in the N-D vector space.
     - Keras Embeddding layer be default is trained to minimise loss, and could lead to high variance
-    - First we will train embedding layer to minimise category aggregate statistics.
+    - First we will train embedding layer to minimise category aggregate statistics like mean,count,std.
     - Next We will train embedding layer to minimise loss in actual training
     - Keras Embedding layer can take only use only 1 categorical column, we will ensure that multiple categorical columns can be used at once.
         - Label Encoding and either Flatten or GAP
     - This approach is very similar to auto-encoder approach but since it is also trained during main training it should find more interactions
+    -
-4. Building Better Embedding Space for Regression and Classification problems by Converting the feature representation part into a comparator algorithm.
+4. Building Better Embedding Space for Regression problems by Converting the feature representation part into a comparator algorithm.
     - We then use the feature representation part as first part of our network.
 Since this is pre-initialised.
 It can perform better.
+    - In short convert a regression problem to a ranking problem first, thereby expanding our data, then back to regression
 5.

 ### Trees and RFs